AlexWaygood/cpython/Doc/library/typing.rst

 .. class:: Set(set, MutableSet[T])

-   A generic version of :class:`builtins.set <set>`.
+   Deprecated alias to :class:`builtins.set <set>`.

-   Useful for annotating return types.
-To annotate arguments it is preferred to use an abstract collection type such as :class:`AbstractSet`.
+   Note that to annotate arguments, it is preferred to use an abstract collection type such as :class:`AbstractSet` rather than to use :class:`set` or :class:`!typing.Set`.

    .. deprecated:: 3.9
       :class:`builtins.set <set>` now supports subscripting (``[]``).